rayeesrahman/structural-signatures-2.0/README.md

 ## Adding custom backgrounds to compare signatures against.

-Structural signatures generates a pvalues and fold changes by comparing the counted structures against the structure counts against the human proteome from SwissProt (~20,000 proteins)
+Structural signatures generates a pvalues and fold changes by comparing the counted structures against the structure counts from the human proteome defined by SwissProt (~20,000 proteins)

-You may want to compute structural enrichment against a background that is not the human proteome from SwissProt.
+You may want to compute structural enrichment against a background that is a subset of human proteome from SwissProt.

 To do this first you can run `structural-signatures-2.0.sh -t both` on the genelist you want to generate the background for.